Adding Foil Finishing in Boxshot

 To make it even more interesting, you can add some relief to the surface to make the gold part embossed or uneven.
 To do so, you need a heightmap image like this one (Google for “seamless paper texture” for more images like that):

-Scroll the materials panel down to the “Bump” section, load the image to the “Texture” slot, leave the bump mode as “Change normals” and level as “50”.
+Scroll the materials panel down to the “Bump” section, load the image to the “Heightmap” slot, set the bump mode to “Change normals” and keep the normal map level as “50%”.
 Here’s what you get:

 Great, we’ve got a better relief on the gold parts and flat surface for the rest of the business card!